-Though we all want to consume food that is good for us, it is often a struggle to afford fresh, clean ingredients.
+Though we all want to consume food that is good for us, it is often a struggle to afford fresh, clean ingredients, isn’t it?
 It’s a sad reflection on our society that fast food and processed foods are generally so much cheaper than buying fresh and healthy food.
 Speaking of cost, let’s talk about Whole Foods aka Whole Paycheck for a minute.
 First, I want to be clear that I’m thankful they exist and provide the products that they do.
 I certainly don’t do the majority of my shopping there, but I do buy certain items there because I can’t find them at Aldi, Lidl or other budget stores near me.
 In the past I reluctantly made my necessary purchases at Whole Foods, feeling dejected after spending almost $100 for only a few specialty items.

 Thankfully, my Mom eats even healthier than I do AND is the queen of saving money.
 After discussing the obscene cost of healthy food with her, she mentioned I should look into the website Vitacost.
 In my mind, I dismissed this as just another vitamin and supplement site but decided to give it another look anyway.
 As it turns out, it has MUCH more than just vitamins – they have a wide range of healthy food products as well.
 If you’re like me and you want to use healthy ingredients as much as possible but can’t afford the prices at Whole Foods or Earth Fare, I know you’ll love Vitacost as much as I do!